Analyze Data

 FFT graph display in ObserVIEW.

-The FFT settings include analysis lines, window function, and data bias range.
+The FFT properties include analysis lines, window function, and data bias range.
 The FFT assumes data to be continuous, and a window function is applied to minimize aliasing.

 Analyze Data

-ObserVIEW includes several operations for analyzing data in the frequency domain.
+ObserVIEW includes several options for analyzing data in the frequency domain in addition to the FFT and PSD.

 Analyzer Traces